-Procedure #5 assists analysts in determining whether any concerns exist regarding third-party investment advisors and associated contractual arrangements.
+Determine whether any concerns exist regarding third-party investment advisors, associated contractual arrangements, and related party exposure in the investment portfolio.
+Heavy reliance on unqualified investment advisors or lack of effective oversight may lead to excessive risk taking and increases in fraud and investment reporting risks.

 As investments and investment strategies grow in complexity, insurers may consider the use of unaffiliated third-party investment advisers to manage their investment strategy.
 Investment advisers may operate independently or as part of an investment company.
 Investment advisers and companies are subject to regulation by the U.S. Securities and Exchange Commission (SEC) and/or by the states in which they operate, generally based on the size of their business.
 In certain situations insurers may use a broker-dealer for investment advice.
 Broker dealers are subject to regulation by the Financial Industry Regulatory Authority (FINRA).
 Regardless, most broker dealers and investment advisers will register with the SEC and annually update a Form ADV-Uniform Application for Investment Adviser Registration and Report Form by Exempt Reporting Advisers which provides extensive information about the nature of the organization’s operations.
 To locate these forms, analysts can go to www.adviserinfo.sec.gov and perform a search based on the company name.

 Key Information provided on a Form ADV includes: